rpgreview/papersandpaychecks/pnp.md

 'Monsters' in *Papers & Paychecks* are those usually inanimate objects that have, due to the resistentialist nature of the universe, have acquired a sense of intelligence and purpose and are invariably directed against humans.
 It is important to recognise the difference between these monsters and normal equipment.
 In the *Papers & Paychecks* universe, nature itself has a sort of self-correcting mechanism where successes are often ofset by failures which are sufficiently common that they are considered simply a bout of bad luck.
 Nature avoids a sense of contrivance in these situations; drop a piece of buttered toast and it will land butter-side down; test to see whether there is a statistical anomoly, and the universe won't give away any of its secrets, saving the failures for a non-obvious point in time.

 Monsters are different.
 When a monster is involved, the human victim doesn't exclaim "That was unlucky!", rather they are likely to respond "This thing has a mind of its own!".
 Indeed it most certainly does.
 Not only does it have a mind of its own, even if sometimes a fairly simple one, it has hopes, dreams, personality, and a mischevious (and sometimes malicious) attitude towards unsuspecting humans.
 Some seventeen monster-characters are described here, each with their own characteristics, skills etc. After all, *Papers & Paychecks* is a sufficiently modern RPG to espouse "monster equality".
 The statistics do represent a character typical of their type, although often their is significant variation depending on the designer and the technology.
-The monsters and their representative characters are as follows: Bollard (Bud), Bomb (Thermosteller), Bus (Blakey), Car (Christine), Coffee Machine (Java), Computer (Wintermute), Dishwasher (Soapy), Elevator (Yo-yo), Fatberg (Whitechapel), Fridge (Claude), Gazebo (Gary), House (Usher), Pen (Dick), Phone (Desire), Photocopier (Mimic), Toilet (Colin), Trolley (Wonkey), Water Cooler (Eris), 3D Printer (Candace)
+The monsters and their representative characters are as follows: Bollard (Bud), Bomb (Thermosteller), Bus (Blakey), Car (Christine), Coffee Machine (Java), Computer (Wintermute), Dishwasher (Soapy), Elevator (Yo-yo), Fatberg (Whitechapel), Gazebo (Gary), House (Usher), Pen (Dick), Phone (Desire), Photocopier (Mimic), Refrigerator, Toilet (Colin), Trolley (Wonkey), Water Cooler (Eris), 3D Printer (Candace)

 Many of these monsters have Extra-Sensory Perception as their chief form of perception.
 Fortunately, it is quite limited, about as effective in range as human hearing.
 The monster ESP is also used for telepathic communication among other monsters, although curiously they understand the human language of the place of manufacture as their first language and often pick up a second human language if they have been exported.
 For example, a Renault monster car that was made in France and exported to the United States would have French as its first language and English as a second language.
 Monsters learn at the same rate and in the same manner as humans.